-Trout Brook Valley Preserve is a 4.6 mile moderately trafficked loop trail located near Easton, CT that features a river and is rated as moderate.
+Trout Brook Valley Preserve is a 4.6 mile moderately trafficked loop trail located near Easton, Connecticut that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash